canro91/canro91.github.io/_posts/2022-12-21-WhenToChooseValueObjects.md

     }
 }

-// Or alternative, to use the same language
+// Or alternative, to use the same domain language
 //
 // public record TimeStamp(DateTime Value);